Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4500 Gold
 - Half Plate

-**Rock Solid**: Whenever you spend mana, you gain stacks of _Mitigate_ equal mana spent, that last until the start of your next turn.
+**Rock Solid**: Whenever you spend a spell slot, you gain stacks of _Mitigate_ equal to two times the spell slots level, that last until the start of your next turn.

 **Mitigate**: Whenever you take physical damage, you reduce the damage taken by an amount equal to your _Mitigate_ stacks.